OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: OMNIQUERY: QUESTION-ANSWERING SYSTEM

 The retrieved results is then sent to an LLM to generate the final answer.
 Specifically, the input for the LLM consists of: (1) the augmented query, (2) the retrieved semantic knowledge from the list, (3) all the retrieved captured memory entries from the annotated database, including both the memory content and its associated contextual annotations.

 The model analyzes and reasons which captured memories serve as references for the generated answer.
 These reference memories are also included in the final answer presented to the user.
-To enhance the reasoning process, \codename leverages chain-of-thought prompting~\cite{wei2023chainofthoughtpromptingelicitsreasoning}, ensuring the generation is more accurate and contextually rich.
-For specific prompts, please refer to Appendix~\ref{app:prompt_answer}
+To enhance the reasoning process, \codename leverages chain-of-thought prompting~\cite{wei2023chainofthoughtpromptingelicitsreasoning}, ensuring the generation is more accurate and contextually rich (specific prompts in Appendix~\ref{app:prompt_answer}).